Daves Barker man skirt

 2. Men are already dressing less conservatively

 These years, we witness ties disappearing, and the business suit certainly has known better days.
 In some Western cultures, they since long have had casual Fridays, in others, casual Fridays have become Monday through Friday, and 'Sunday's Best' has since decades been history.
 Colours are no longer limited to 'manly' blue, green, grey, brown, and black.
-On sweaters, shorts, and jeans we see once 'female-only' red, purple, and even pink.
+Sweaters, shorts, and jeans we see in once 'female-only' red, purple, and even pink.

 Many items have become unisex, like hoodies, polos, t-shirts, and sneakers.